WikipediaLibrary/twlight_vagrant/README.md

 ## Usage

+Clone this repository, which is where you will be running Vagrant.

 If you need to tweak any of the settings for the [puppet module](https://github.com/WikipediaLibrary/twlight_puppet), edit the values in
 ```
 ./manifests/default.pp